 These conditions, distinguished by the presence and timing of specific symptoms, include (but are not limited to) schizophrenia, brief psychotic disorder, schizophreniform disorder, schizoaffective disorder, delusional disorder, substance/medication-induced psychotic disorder, and psychotic disorder due to another medical condition.

-The focus of this chapter will be on the clinical features, diagnosis, and treatment of schizophrenia as the most common psychotic disorder.
+The focus of this chapter is on the clinical features, diagnosis, and treatment of schizophrenia as the most common psychotic disorder.
 The chapter will also highlight the epidemiology and etiology of substance/medication-induced psychotic disorder as well as psychotic disorder due to another medical condition, as these are important differential diagnoses to be aware of.

 “Psychosis” is a symptom, not a disease.
 Importantly, psychosis is an umbrella term and can present in a number of other conditions, including major depressive disorder with psychotic features, bipolar disorder with psychotic features, dementia, and delirium.
 These conditions are detailed elsewhere in this textbook.